2018 Preparedness Summit

 - Workshops and Trainings*: These 3 hour sessions are designed to provide attendees learning opportunities by exploring topics through hands-on activities, live demonstrations, immersive simulations, didactic instruction or other forms of participant engagement.

 - Learning Sessions*: These sessions are 90-minutes in length and are designed to be interactive, and produce identifiable outcomes.

-- Quick Hits: These are 45 minute sessions that are designed to deliver high level overview of hot topics of emerging issues in preparedness, resiliency and recovery.
+- Quick Hits: These are 45 minute sessions that are designed for speakers to deliver short high level overviews of promising practices/emerging issues in preparedness, resiliency and recovery.
 These sessions will have 2-3 speakers and a facilitator.
 These presentations should be no more than 10-15 minutes long speakers may be paired with other presenters.

 - Demonstration (DEMO) Sessions*: These sessions are 90-minutes in length and are designed to provide attendees live, hands-on demonstrations of preparedness tools that they can use in their communities.
 Examples of demonstrations are immersive simulations for training; computer modeling projects; decision support dashboards; simulations/exercises to guide public health practitioners, or innovative products.

 *These sessions are limited to a maximum of no more than three speakers.